mouliere-lab/FrEIA/README.md

 `_confmat.csv`: the confusion matrix of the prediction.
 `_metrics_predict.csv`: different performance metrics of the prediction.
 `_roc_predict.csv`: the FPR and TPR rates at different thresholds.

+## Citation
+For usage of the pipeline or the FrEIA tool alone please cite:
+Moldovan et al. Genome-wide cell-free DNA biological patterns in patients with cancer.
+(2022)

 [1]: https://docs.microsoft.com/en-us/windows/wsl/install
 [2]: https://docs.anaconda.com/anaconda/install/linux/